 Eastern Kentucky University’s Bachelor of Science in Occupational Safety Program

-Eastern Kentucky University’s online bachelor degree in occupational health and safety program is designed to teach students how to identify and analyze potential workplace hazards, infractions and risks.
+Eastern Kentucky University’s online Bachelor’s Degree in Occupational Health and Safety program is designed to teach students how to identify and analyze potential workplace hazards, infractions and risks.